MicrosoftDocs/PowerShell-Docs-archive/archived-reference/docs-conceptual/overview.md

 # PowerShell

 This documentation set contains PowerShell cmdlet reference for older versions of PowerShell.
-The documentation for these versions is not actively been updated.
+The documentation for these versions is not actively being updated.

 For the latest documentation, see the [PowerShell Reference](/powershell/scripting/overview) site.